 NOTE: All League Meetings are open to the public and we encourage active participation in our question-and-answer sessions.

 Meetings start at 9:00 with check-in and social time, 9:30 breakfast and 10:00 program.
-The meetings are $15 for a full breakfast.
+There is a cost of $15 for a full breakfast.
 The meeting itself is free; coffee is available for a donation if you do not have breakfast.

 Renew your membership or donate to League using PayPal

 For more information, check out our Members page here.

 The League of Women Voters, a non-partisan political organization, encourages informed and active participation in government, works to increase understanding of major political policy issues and influences public policy through education and advocacy.